rgb-archive/spec/01-rgb.md

 Every RGB on-chain transaction will have a corresponding **"proof"**, where the payer encrypts, using the payee’s dark-tag, the following information in a structured way:

 * the entire chain of proofs received up to the issuance contract;
+* the list of 256 bit keys required to spend UTXO-Based inputs, if any.
+They have the same order of proofs they unlock;
 * a list of triplets made with:
 	* color of the token being transacted
 	* amount being transacted
-	* either the hash of an UTXO in the form (TX_hash, index) to send an *UTXO-Based* transaction or an index which will bind those tokens to the corresponding output of the transaction *spending* the colored UTXO.
+	* either the hash of an UTXO in the form HMAC(key, TX_hash || index) to send an *UTXO-Based* transaction or an index which will bind those tokens to the corresponding output of the transaction *spending* the colored UTXO.
 * an optional free field to pass over transaction meta-data that could be conditionally used by the asset contract to manipulate the transaction meaning (generally for the "meta-script" contract blueprint);

+UTXO-Based outputs permit to hide the receiving UTXO to the payer, because the 256 bit key is unknown, the key will be provided to spend the UTXO, inside the related transfer proof.

 In order to help a safe and easy management of the additional data required by this feature, the dark-tag can be derived from the BIP32 derivation key that the payee is using to generate the receiving address.

+For the same reason the UTXO keys can be derived from a BIP32 derivation with txid, index (vout) and another index (`j`) in the derivation path.
+ For example, wallets could use `m/$(RGB_keys_purpose)'/txid[:4]'/txid[4:8]'/txid[8:12]'/txid[12:16]'/index'/j'` as derication path. txid[a:b] are bytes from a to b indexes, the first included and the latter excluded.
+The latter index `j` is needed to receive multiple RGB transactions to the same UTXO, avoiding any correlation until the spending of the UTXO.
+Moreover, it gives better privacy when a payer receive the hmac and never send tokens to.
+In this case the payee avoid to reuse `j` and the payer known information become useless.
+When wallets are restored from seed it is necessary to recover keys of unspent Rgb outputs.
+All parameters are computable from seed and blockchain state, except for `j` indexes.
+Fortunately it is quick to find them with brute force.

 **[note on safety of mixing Bitcoin and RGB addresses]**